Welcome to Hull York Medical School

 Entry requirements

-Applicants must have a 2:1 (Hons) degree in Biomedical Science, Anatomical Science, Veterinary Medicine, Zoology or a related subject, to include training in human or mammalian biology with considerable emphasis on anatomy.
+Applicants must have a 2:1 (Hons) degree or a strong 2:2 and relevant experience in Biomedical Science, Anatomical Science, Veterinary Medicine, Zoology or a related subject, to include training in human or mammalian biology with considerable emphasis on anatomy.
 You are encouraged to highlight previous anatomical experience in your application.

 Intercalating medical students must have successfully completed a minimum of three years of an MB BS or comparable medical qualification.